j-rein26/church-maintenance-app/README.md

+# Maintenance Tasks Tracking App
+This app was designed to allow users to enter and track different maintenance tasks throughout the building.
+It uses Firebase for database.
+For authentication user's email and password are required.
+Users can make an entry for the date maintenance was performed and the app will show whether the task is on schedule, overdue, or due soon.
+The app was designed for a specific user but can easily be modified for other users' needs.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.